veertuinc/packer-plugin-veertu-anka/README.md

 # Packer Plugin for Anka

-This is a [Packer Builder] for building images that work with [Veertu Anka], a macOS virtualization tool.
+This is a [Packer](https://www.packer.io/) Plugin for building images that work with [Veertu's Anka macOS Virtualization tool](https://veertu.com/).

-Note that this builder does not manage images.
-Once it creates an image, it is up to you to use it or delete it.
+- Note that this plugin does not manage VM templates.
+Once it creates a Template, it is up to you to use it or delete it.

-> It's important to use `anka registry add` to [set your default registry on the machine building your templates/tags](https://ankadocs.veertu.com/docs/anka-virtualization/command-reference/#registry-add).
+- For use with the post-processor, it's important to use `anka registry add` to [set your default registry on the machine building your templates/tags](https://ankadocs.veertu.com/docs/anka-virtualization/command-reference/#registry-add).
 ## v2.0.0 Breaking Changes

-* Plugin will only work with Packer v1.7 or later.
+- Plugin will only work with Packer v1.7 or later.

-* Plugin has been renamed from `packer-builder-veertu-anka` to `packer-plugin-veertu-anka`.
+- Plugin has been renamed from `packer-builder-veertu-anka` to `packer-plugin-veertu-anka`.

-* Builder has been renamed from `veertu-anka` to `veertu-anka-vm-clone` and `veertu-anka-vm-create`.
+- Builder has been renamed from `veertu-anka` to `veertu-anka-vm-clone` and `veertu-anka-vm-create`.

-* Pre-version-1.5 "legacy" Packer templates, which were exclusively JSON and follow a different format, are no longer compatible and must be updated to either HCL or the new JSON format: https://www.packer.io/docs/templates/hcl_templates/syntax-json
+- Pre-version-1.5 "legacy" Packer templates, which were exclusively JSON and follow a different format, are no longer compatible and must be updated to either HCL or the new JSON format: https://www.packer.io/docs/templates/hcl_templates/syntax-json

 ## Compatibility

 Packer Version | Veertu Anka Plugin Version
 --- | ---
-1.7.x and above | 2.0.0
+1.7.0 and above | >= 2.0.0
+below 1.7.0 | < 2.0.0

 ## Installing with `packer init`